CHERIoT-Platform/cheriot-rtos/docs/SoftwareCapabilities.md

 This extends from the hardware (all memory accesses require an authorising capability in a register, provided as an operand to an instruction) up through the software abstractions in the RTOS.
 In a capability system, any privileged operation requires an explicit capability to authorise it.

-Privilege is a somewhat fluid notion in a system with fine-grained mutual distrust but, in general, any operation that affects state beyond the current compartment is considered privileged.
+Privilege is a somewhat fluid notion in a system with fine-grained mutual distrust but, in general, any operation that affects state beyond the current compartment (and, especially, anything related to external hardware) is considered privileged.
 This includes actions such as:

  - Acknowledging interrupts
  - Allocating heap memory
  - Establishing network connections
+ - Flashing LEDs
+ - Firing missiles

 Each of these should require that the caller present a capability that authorises the callee to perform the action on behalf of the caller.